Xata/ubiquitous-cube-game/README.md

 ## Project Goal

-The goal of this project is to create a multiplayer Minecraft clone written in Python that can run on Windows 11 and macOS.
+The goal of this project is to create a simple Minecraft clone written in Python that can run on Windows 11 and macOS.

 ## Installation

 Requirements:
-- 🐍 Python 3.13+ installed
+- 🐍 Python 3.13+ installed (As of May 2025)
 - ⚙️ GPU capable of OpenGL 3.3+

 Next, clone the repository to your local machine: